lupyuen/lupyuen.github.io/src/dashboard.md

 Nope!
 Grafana Dashboard was running on a (macOS) __Home Computer__.
 Thus if we're overseas for [__Marathon Races__](TODO) and there's a Home Power Outage...
 NuttX Dashboard goes down and never recovers!

 Today, let's migrate NuttX Dashboard to __Google Cloud VM__.
+It will cost more, and we don't have the Hosting Budget.
+But at least NuttX Dashboard will continue running when the lights go poof.

 _What if we prefer another cloud?
 Or our own machine?_

-The steps below will work for any Debian Bookworm machine.
+The steps below will work for any __Debian Bookworm__ machine.
+Hopefully someday we'll find a way to budget for the machine.
+(And secure it too)

 # Create Our Virtual Machine